-The Company follows the 'Ten Principles of Corporate Governance' adopted by the (i) Luxembourg Stock Exchange (its home market), as last revised in December 2017.
+The Company follows the 'Ten Principles of Corporate Governance' adopted by the Luxembourg Stock Exchange (its home market), as last revised in January 2024.
 SES meets all the recommendations made by the 'Ten Principles'.

-SES also complies with the governance rules for companies listed in Paris, where the majority of the trading in SES FDRs takes place.
+SES also complies with the governance rules for companies listed in Paris, where the majority of the trading of SES FDRs takes place.
 In the instance of conflicting compliance requirements, SES follows the rules of the home market.